nansencenter/DAPPER/README.md

    `cd` into the resulting folder
 	 *(ensure you're in the folder with a `setup.py` file)*:
    `pip install -e .` (don't forget the `.`).
+   If you want multiprocessing options, install with:
+   `pip install -e .[MP]`

 3. **Test** by running: `python example_1.py`